 Manage Custom Field settings

 Should you want to Add / Edit / Remove a Custom Field, read the following article for the online help.

-Instead of updating project custom fields in each Process separately, you can create a cross-process custom field for the Project entity.
-When you add a custom field for the Project entity, you can now choose the related processes.
-In this case, all the projects which run selected processes will use the same custom field, and you can edit it for all the projects in one place.
+Instead of updating portfolio (project) custom fields in each Process separately, you can create a cross-process custom field for the Portfolio (Project) entity.
+When you add a custom field for the Portfolio (Project) entity, you can now choose the related processes.
+In this case, all the portfolios (projects) which run selected processes will use the same custom field, and you can edit it for all the portfolios (projects) in one place.